Josephine19001/gui-control-assignment/README.md

  name: string
 }
 ```

 - `placeholder`: an optional string for the placeholder text in the search input
 - `showSelectedItem`: an optional boolean that will allow option items to be selectable
 - `groupSearchItems`: an optional boolean that allows the options to be grouped into categories.
 With this,
 - `onSelect`: a callback function to handle when a user selects an option.
+- `isError`: an optional boolean to handle error state.
+- `isLoading`: an optional boolean to handle loading state.
+- `errorMessage`: an optional boolean to handle error message.

 ### Example

 The following is example of how the component can be used

 ```
 const handleSelect = (selectedOptionItem) => {
 console.log(Selected item: ${selectedOptionItem});